xy2119/Causal_Knowledge_GNN/README.md

 Follow [notebooks](./notebooks) in Google Colab

 ## Future Work
-Experiments on more benchmark dataset
+Experiments on more benchmark datasets

+Scalablility of this causal knowledge-enabled GNNs

 ## Contributing
 If you have any questions or suggestions towards this repository, feel free to contact me at xy2119@ic.ac.uk.